 How much can I earn and still receive TDIU benefits?

-To give you an idea, a single person with no dependents under the age of 65 can earn $12,486 in 2016 according to the data figures that we have from the Census Bureau.
+To give you an idea, a veteran can earn $13,465 in 2020 according to the data figures that we have from the Census Bureau.
 If you’re earning under that amount, you can still draw your full TDIU benefit.

-If you are married and/or have dependents, you could potentially earn even more and still qualify.
-Of course, the poverty threshhold can change each year, so you need to check for updated numbers.
+Of course, the poverty threshold can change each year, so you need to check for updated numbers.

 The rationale for still qualifying for TDIU through marginal employment is that you are not a full member of the workforce if your earnings are that low.
 Because of that, VA should not penalize you for trying to get out there and do what you can.